Effective: December 2010

 Although no written opinion was rendered, court enjoined the authority from "holding secret meetings" and ordered that it comply with the Law.

-Appellate Division affirmed lower court decision that trustees of the Trust who were appointed by town supervisors constituted a public body subject to the Open Meetings Law.
+Appellate Division affirmed lower court decision that trustees appointed by town supervisors constituted a public body subject to the Open Meetings Law.
 Since the trustees did not consider themselves subject to the Law, however, the court refused to void any action, citing an absence of bad faith by the trustees.

 Allegations involving private meetings held between open meetings were found to be "conclusory and speculative."
 Further, even if "caucus" held during a meeting contravened Open Meetings Law, held that no "good cause" shown to invalidate action.
 Citing Committee opinion, held that notice of meetings need not include agenda.